If you’re confused about who you should — and shouldn’t — tip when you travel, take a number. You’re hardly the only one.

 Tips on avoiding tips

-• Visit a business with a no-tipping policy.
+- Visit a business with a no-tipping policy.
 Restaurants such as New York’s Riki, a Japanese restaurant, have policies that “Tipping is not required nor expected.”
-But beware: Instead, some “no tipping” restaurants add a mandatory “service charge” of 18% to 20%.
+But beware: Instead, some “no tipping” restaurants add a mandatory “service charge” of 18 percent to 20 percent.